-Last Updated April 2021!
+Last Updated in May 2021!
 Most of our dairy-free listings are done by state, but this federal district stands alone.
 Washington DC is dense with dining and shopping establishments, and tends to be quite special diet friendly.
 This is a collection of good dairy-free options in the capital city based on research and reader recommendations (send yours!).

 Washington DC Restaurants Recommended for Dairy-Free Eats